emmanuelkatondo/AgroConnectSystem/README.md

 👋 Hello!
 I'm Emmanuel Kasakalawe, a dedicated software developer with a strong passion for creating clean, efficient, and scalable applications.

-💻 Skilled in full-stack development using modern technologies like Python, JavaScript, and frameworks such as Django and React.
+💻 Skilled in full-stack development using modern technologies like php, JavaScript, and frameworks such as laravel .

 🌍 I enjoy solving complex problems and turning ideas into reliable software solutions that improve user experiences.